-In your website’s backlink portfolio, not only should you be weeding out deindexed links, you should make sure that you have a plethora of websites that are high-quality, strong, and relevant with respect to what you want to rank for.
+In your website’s backlink portfolio, you should not only be weeding out deindexed links, but you should also make sure that you have a plethora of high-quality, strong, and relevant websites to what you want to rank for.
 Your offpage SEO needs links that can power your digital property up.

-Many times, digital marketers do mass directory submissions or blog commenting for their client’s site only to have it penalized a week later.
+Many times, digital marketers make mass directory submissions or blog commenting for their client’s site only to have it penalized a week later.

-Moreover, there are instruments like AHREFs that can aid in extracting a list for you to gauge relevancy and power.
+Moreover, there are instruments like AHREFs that can help extract a list for you to gauge relevancy and power.

 Solution: Do a link analysis of sites from which you wish to receive a backlink.

-When doing so, do url check that the domain authority (the gauge that Google & SEO tools like AHREFs utilize to quantify the overall power/popularity of a site rather than reaching out to websites or blog posts that have a smaller digital footprint.
+When doing so, do a URL check that the domain authority (the gauge that Google & SEO tools like AHREFs utilize to quantify the overall power/popularity of a site rather than reaching out to websites or blog posts that have a smaller digital footprint.

 Once you are done, you can sprinkle in some less powerful domains in your backlink portfolio.
 The key is to diversify your referring domains for your website.

 Lastly, make sure you do not install many plugins known to slow down the site loading speed.
 Nevertheless, make sure you are picky with the plugins you select because they could be the game-changer when ranking well in the SERPs such as Yoast & All-in-One to control your on-page SEO.
 I’d suggest you check out Linkio’s List of Top Plugins to see which plugins work best for your website.